 Outside of work, Dr. Dunning is an avid marathon runner.
 He also enjoys teaching pre veterinary students as an associate faculty member at Arizona State University.
 He and his wife Kelly now live in Gilbert with their daughters Ashlyn and Addison, Labrador “Hank” and cat “Pierre”.

 Dr. Lauren Ciminello

 Dr. Lauren Ciminello received her undergraduate degree from Saint Mary’s College in California and then proceeded to Colorado State University for veterinary school.
 After many years as an emergency veterinarian, Lauren is so happy to be back forming relationships with clients and their pets at Countryside Animal Hospital.
 Her special interests include internal medicine, emergency medicine, dermatology, behavior, and promoting the human animal bond.
-She shares her home with her husband Ross, 2 very silly dogs, and 4 even sillier chickens.
+She shares her home with her husband, two silly kids, two very silly dogs, and four even sillier chickens.